 “All that matters is repeated exposure to the message.”
 That’s exactly what an army of Twitter bots provides.

 The Setup — Alt-Right Tweets and Japanese Websites

 On November 15th at 10:21 PM, Roger Stone, with his now-suspended @stonezonetweets account, tweeted the following:

 Roger Stone says it’s Al Franken’s “time in the barrel”.
 Franken next in long list of Democrats accused of “grabby” behavior.

-That same day the web domain realusa.site was registered in Japan.
+On the same day, someone registered the web domain realusa.site in Japan.
 The Google Analytics and Apple ID codes on the site link it to a developer named Atsufumi Otsuka.
 A pseudo-news website was established at that web address.

-On the same day, a second domain, votyus.me was registered by Atsufumi Otsuka, and another pseudo-news website was established.
-Both websites use the same Google analytics account ID and Apple app ID, and the name servers and registration information of the two are nearly identical.
+On the same day, the same developer, Atsufumi Otsuka registered a second domain, votyus.me.
+Thus, he had established another pseudo-news website.
+Both websites use the same Google analytics account ID and Apple app ID.
+Additionally, the name servers and registration information for the two domains are nearly identical.

 How are these tweets and these newly built “news” websites related?

 Our Twitter Botnet Discovery